curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 Blue-tinted area cotains width of the glyph in binary, uppermost dot is the Least Significant Bit.

-Green-tinted area contains extra informations, left blank for most cases. (will be expanded later; no standard has been issued yet)
+Green-tinted area contains extra informations, left blank for most cases.
+We'll call it Glyph Tags.

 Tinted-in-magenta shows the height where diacritics should be placed, for both uppercase and lowercase.